SMO

 • Review

-Your paediatric orthotist will ask you questions about your child’s daily activities and medical history.
-Our orthotist will undertake a gait examination and watch them walk, paying attention to movements at their affected joints and making observations of how their body moves.
-Following this, your child’s treatment options and goals will be discussed and a prescription made.
-A plaster cast or scan of your child’s foot, ankle and leg may be taken to ensure the correct fit.
+Our experienced paediatric specialist orthotist will ask questions about your child’s daily activities and medical history.
+Our orthotist will undertake a gait examination and watch the child walk and play, paying attention to movements at their affected joints and making observations of how their body moves.
+Following this, your child’s treatment options and goals will be discussed.
+If an SMO is appropriate then a plaster cast or scan of your child’s foot, ankle and leg may be taken.
 Any devices that are required will be fabricated using materials chosen specifically to meet their requirements.
 A fitting appointment will be made.
 All of our prescriptions and fittings are followed by a review to ensure that the treatment is effective and any fine adjustments can be made.

 To get in touch or arrange an appointment, you can call us at 0330 088 3949 or email office@orthotics.co.uk.